httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 The "id" value string length (after any decoding) supports up to 1024 characters.

-The "id" value is optional.
+The "id" value is optional and defaults to the empty string.

 ### type